Probate Q&A Series

 Why Properly Opening Probate Matters

-Opening probate correctly protects the executor from personal liability and ensures that creditors receive proper notice.
+Opening probate correctly helps protect the executor from personal liability and helps ensure that creditors receive proper notice.
 It also confirms the will’s validity and provides a clear legal path to distribute assets.
 Skipping steps or missing deadlines can lead to disputes, delays and added costs for the estate.

 Call to Action